 Smash Bros Ultimate DLC leaks and rumors

 So what of the remaining unannounced characters?
 Rumored leaks come through regularly, with some more reliable than others.
-We’d heard calls for Banjo Kazooie so often we have up hope of it actually happening – but it just goes to show Nintendo can still surprise us.
+We’d heard calls for Banjo-Kazooie so often we gave up hope of it actually happening – but it just goes to show Nintendo can still surprise us.
 (While we’d love to see Crash Bandicoot or Spyro the Dragon appear on the roster, either might be too much to ask for.)

-There are also reports of the shotgun-wielding demon-slayer from Doom featuring in the list – and given Bethesda’s increasing library of ports to the Nintendo Switch, we think this one actually seems pretty likely.
-With Doom Eternal releasing November 22 this year, we've got plenty of time for a Smash Bros trailer with the demon-slaying Doomguy to appear.
+There were also reports of the shotgun-wielding demon-slayer from Doom featuring in the list.
+Given Bethesda’s increasing library of ports to the Nintendo Switch, this one seemed pretty likely – until Doom Eternal's game director tempered those hopes.